-If you have decided to visit Dubai, the most populated city in the third richest country on earth, I hope you are ready for it, because Dubai couldn’t be more ready for you!
+If you have decided to visit Dubai, the most populated city in the third richest country on earth (the United Arab Emirates), I hope you are ready for it, because Dubai couldn’t be more ready for you!

-In this itinerary I tried to include activities that are geographically located close to each other, but feel free to move it around and maybe add some time in between if you want a more relaxed visit.
-This post also has a lot of practical info so by going through it, it will help you get an idea of how to build your own perfect itinerary!
+In this itinerary I tried to include experiences and activities that are geographically located close to each other so you enjoy both old and new Dubai, but feel free to move it around and maybe add some time in between if you want a more relaxed vacation in this city.

 Day 1 – New Dubai